andreipopescufilimon/WRO2026_Future_Engineers/README.md

 ### 🌪️ Impeller <a id="impeller-coding"></a>

 The impeller is responsible for generating downforce, which increases stability and traction when the robot operates at high speed.
-To control it, we use an **RFR3411 MOSFET**, wired as a low-side switch.
-This **MOSFET** can safely handle the high current required by the impeller, while allowing speed control via **PWM** modulation.
+To control it, we use an **EMAX BULLET ESC**, wired as a low-side switch.
+This **ESC** can safely handle the high current required by the impeller, while allowing speed control via **PWM** modulation.

-Only a single PWM pin from the ESP32 is needed to drive the MOSFET gate.
+Only a single PWM pin from the ESP32 is needed to drive the ESC.
 The PWM duty cycle determines how much power is applied to the impeller:

 ```
 0 = off